IPAMS/IDSimPy/docs/usersguide/trajectory.rst

 This information, if existing, is stored in an additional container class :py:class:`.StartSplatTrackingData` in the ``start_splat_data`` attribute of the trajectory object.

-Currently this object is a simple container for five data vectors:
+Currently this object is a simple container for seven data vectors:

   * ``start_times`` Start times of the particles
   * ``splat_times`` Splat / termination times of the particles
   * ``start_positions`` Start positions of the particles
   * ``splat_positions`` Splat positions of the particles
+  * ``start_velocities`` Velocities of the particles when they are started
+  * ``splat_velocities`` Velocities of the particles when they splat / terminate
   * ``splat_states`` Particle status, encoded as integer number.
 Details should (hopefully) be found in the IDSimF documentation, but currently the states mean:

     * STARTED = 1,